absolunet/docs-node-ioc/src/docs/06_going-deeper/02_drivers/en.md

 ```

 The only method to implement to make the forwarding works is `getForward`.
-The `ForwardProxy` handler will first look into the trapped instance to see if the property or the method exists.
+The `ForwardProxy` handler will first look into the trapped instance to see if the property, or the method exists.
 If it does, then the trapped instance's property value is returned.
-Otherwise, the object returned by the `getForward` method is used and the forwarded object's property value is returned.
+Otherwise, the object returned by the `getForward` method is used, and the forwarded object's property value is returned.
 If the result is a function, it binds the object to it.